 The ‘Moto Knee’, serial number 002, was one of the first built by Mike Schultz’s company, BioDapt, Inc. in 2011.
 It uses an adjustable 250 psi mountain bike shock absorber to control the joint's stiffness with compressed air.
 From personal experience, Schultz knew that extreme sports athletes also required toe pressure and ankle tension.
 He went on to create the ‘Versa Foot’, in 2012, a foot-ankle combination that also uses a pneumatic shock absorber to mimic joint resistance.
 Versa Foot won the Popular Science Invention Award of 2013.

 Schultz donated each of these innovative prosthetics to the collections, where they help tell his story of athlete turned inventor.
 His company produces prostheses for other adaptive athletes as well as wounded warriors.
 Schultz continues to compete as a three-sport X Games athlete, and currently holds the most adaptive gold medals in X Games history.
-Schultz won the gold in Snowboard Cross at the 2017 U.S. Paralympics National Snowboarding Championships, and will compete in Banked Slalom and Snowboard Cross at this year’s Paralympics in Pyeongchang.
+Schultz won the gold in Snowboard Cross at the 2017 U.S. Paralympics National Snowboarding Championships.
+At the 2018 Paralympics in Pyeongchang, Schultz earned a gold medal in Snowboard Cross and a silver medal in Banked Slalom.

 The American History Museum’s adaptive sport and Paralympic collections are steadily growing, and include equipment and prosthetics from many different sports, from athletes of many different abilities.
 As you watch the Olympics and Paralympics this year, keep an eye out for athletes who make a difference both on and off the field of play.
 Sports History staff are eager to collect more objects tied to Paralympians and their achievements, and bring these athletes’ stories to a national audience in hopes that scholars, researchers, athletes and fans alike will come to appreciate the histories of these exceptional champions.